Taxonomy of Fishing Mini-games

 (video source)

 Button Mashing mini-games (both visible and hidden) are a simple way to make your mini-game harder.
 It is similar to automatic category but, to catch the fish, the player must perform a brief endurance test.
-Press a button as fast as possible, move quickly a motion controller, or some other simple action.
+Press a button as fast as possible, move a motion controller quickly, or some other simple action.

 This is a less relaxing experience.
-It allow also the designer to have different difficulties for difference fishes by requiring more rapidly repeated actions.
+It also allows the designer to have different difficulties for different fishes by requiring more rapidly repeated actions.

 Monster Hunter is a simple example of this.
-The implementation is very frustrating due to an horrible luring phase, but the button mashing step is well done and make the player sharing the struggle of catching.
+The implementation is very frustrating due to a horrible luring phase, but the button mashing step is well done and makes the players share the struggle of catching.

 (video source)

 In the Wii version, fishing in Twilight Princess is a fun experience.
-The luring part is well done and, to catch, the player need to wave the wiimote to keep tension in the line.
+The luring part is well done and to catch, the player needs to wave the Wiimote to keep tension in the line.

 (video source)

 This is the most complex mechanic.
 However, the difficulty range goes from “minimal complexity” to “fishing simulator”.
-In order to catch something in these games, the player need to keep focus in all the phases.
+In order to catch something in these games, the player needs to keep focus in all the phases.
 Catching a fish is no mindless activity and you need to fight with your prey.

 Fishing in Stardew Valley is hard.
 Baiting is hidden (so no luring problems), but to catch the fish you need to keep it in the green bar.
-Green bar goes up when pressing a button, and goes down when you press nothing.
+The green bar goes up when pressing a button, and goes down when you press nothing.
 It is challenging and not very fun until you get better tools.

 (video source)